 Who am I?

 I graduated from Amherst College in 1977, and later earned M.A. and Ph.D. degrees in history from the University of Rochester.
 After teaching history briefly at the SUNY College at Buffalo and at Vassar College, I chose to pursue a career in “public history.”
-From 1986 to 1998, I worked in museums, creating and implementing strategic and interpretive plans, developing interactive history exhibits, and leading exhibit teams.
+The museum staff work that I did from 1986 to 1998 consisted of creating and implementing strategic and interpretive plans, developing interactive history exhibits, and leading exhibit teams.

-Since 1998 I have worked as an independent non-profit consultant.
-My interpretive work has ranged over many topics, including environmental history, 20th-century popular culture, innovation as a creative process, and the early history of aviation.
-I have also managed a variety of museum projects in art and science museums, and played a leadership role in other non-profit initiatives.
+I spent the final 20 years of my full-time work as an independent non-profit consultant.
+My interpretive work ranged over many topics, including bread and butter American history, environmental history, 20th-century popular and visual culture, innovation as a creative process, and the early history of aviation.
+I also managed a variety of museum projects in art and science museums, and played a leadership role in other non-profit initiatives.

-My embrace of a wider array of consulting clients in recent years reflects my interest in using my deep experience to address more diverse working challenges.
-I remain deeply committed to history as a vocation and as a way of thinking, but I am refocusing my energies as I embark on the next chapter of my professional life.
+My embrace of a wider array of consulting clients beginning around 2009 reflected my interest in using my deep experience to address more diverse working challenges.
+I remained (and remain) deeply committed to history as a vocation and as a way of thinking, but I refocused my energies towards a broader agenda during the final chapters of my active professional life.

 This is me

 - Visiting Associate Professor of Practice, Syracuse University Graduate Program in Museum Studies, 2013-14

 - From 1998 to 2018, twenty years as a full-time consultant to museums and non-profits